Function Induction and Task Generalization: An Interpretability Study with Off-by-One Addition: Interpreting the Off-by-One Addition Algorithm

 \subsection{Circuit Discovery}

-\paragraph{Patching to the Output Logits.} Our investigation begins by setting the output logits as the target node, effectively asking ``which attention heads directly influence the model output?''
-The results, visualized in Fig.~\ref{fig:circuit-discovery}(a), highlight 10 attention heads with a relative logit difference $|r|>2\%$.
+\textbf{Patching to the Output Logits.} Our investigation begins by setting the output logits as the target node, effectively asking ``which attention heads directly influence the model output?''
+The results, visualized in Fig.~\ref{fig:circuit-discovery}(a), highlight 10 attention heads with a relative logit difference $|r|>2\%$. \footnote{See~\S\ref{app:circuit-eval-threshold} for additional analysis using smaller threshold values.}

-We further investigate the attention pattern of the highlighted heads and categorized them into two groups. { Group 1} heads appear exclusively in the last two layers of the model, and mainly attend to the current token and the <bos> token at each position (Fig.~\ref{fig:circuit-discovery}(c)). { Group 2} heads present periodical patterns consistent with the ICL examples in the prompt (Fig.~\ref{fig:circuit-discovery}(d)).
-Specifically, at the position of the last ``='' token, where the model is expected to generate the answer as the next token, these attention heads will attend to the answer token ($c_i$) in previous ICL examples ($a_i+b_i=c_i$).
+We further investigate the attention pattern of the highlighted heads and categorized them into two groups. { Group 1} heads appear exclusively in the last two layers of the model, and mainly attend to the current token and the <bos> token at each position (Fig.~\ref{fig:circuit-discovery}(c)).\footnote{The <bos>-attending behavior is commonly interpreted as a no-op and is prevalent in transformer-based language models \citep{barbero2025why}.
+See \S\ref{app:bos-attending} for extended discussion.} { Group 2} heads present periodical patterns consistent with the ICL examples in the prompt (Fig.~\ref{fig:circuit-discovery}(d)).
+Specifically, at the position of the last ``='' token, where the model is expected to generate the answer as the next token, these attention heads will attend to the answer tokens ($c_i$) in previous ICL examples ($a_i+b_i=c_i$).

-We additionally conduct path patching using the value of { Group 1} heads as the target node, revealing that { Group 2} heads also write to the value of { Group 1} heads which then indirectly influence the final output logits.
+We additionally conduct path patching using the value of { Group 1} heads as the target node, revealing that { Group 2} heads also write to the value of { Group 1} heads which then influence the final output logits.
 Combining these findings, we hypothesize that { Group 1} heads are responsible for finalizing and aggregating information, while { Group 2} heads are responsible for carrying the +1 function from the in-context examples to the test example.